clarklindev/microservices-stephengrider-with-node-and-react/README.md

 />

 ### 358. Order Model Setup

+#### Reminder...
+- reminder in auth/src/models/users.ts
+- we have a similar case where we create 3 interfaces in the model
+  - UserAttrs
+    - an interface that describes the properties required to create a new User

+  - UserModel
+    - an interface that describes the properties that a user model has (overall models collection properties)
+    - there is a build() method -> allows typescript to do typechecking of arguments used to create a new document

+  - UserDoc
+    - an interface that describes the properties that a user document has (after save to db)

 ### 359. The Need for an Enum
 ### 360. Creating an Order Status Enum
 ### 361. More on Mongoose Refs